PeteGoo/petegoo.github.io/_posts/2020-02-26-this-is-my-picture.md

 Watching a drawing unfold in front of you as the intent is explained builds understanding as the picture evolves.
 While the conversation continues the breadcrumbs of how that understanding was formed are still there in full view, reinforcing the conceptual model we have built as it is committed to memory.
 At the same time it allows the presenter to add a layer of language and terminology on top of that new understanding.

-That newly accumulated understanding, language and terminology will always be rooted in the memory of the drawing which is relevant and helpful.
+That newly accumulated understanding, language and terminology will always be rooted in the memory of the drawing.
+A drawing that is relevant and helpful.
 Without these visual memories I tend to associate what I learned with the shoes of the presenter, the smell of the room or the colour of the walls.

 These visual anchors that are still on the board are even more useful when participation is encouraged.
 The terminology and scope can be expanded as those present contribute to the refinement process.
 This interactive part is where the diagram really comes into its own.
 Use it as others expand on your ideas and provide alternatives.
 When questions are asked, point back to the relevant elements as you answer.
 You may even find yourself drawing more elements or just pointing as others talk and refine your explanation.